CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

 ### Call `send_update` in your task

-1. In your .py file in `/src/`, import the status_updater library:
+1. In your .py file in `/src/`, import the status_updater class:

         from proc_wrapper import StatusUpdater